IrisShaders/ShaderDoc/iris-features.md

 Iris 1.6.4 added support for additional color spaces beyond sRGB (DCI_P3, Display P3, REC2020, and Adobe RGB).
 This allows support for outputting to HDR displays.

 By default, Iris will assume all shaders output sRGB, and if a different color spaces is selected it will convert the sRGB output to that color space for display.
 If `supportsColorCorrection = true` is in shaders.properties however, this conversion will be left up to the shader.
 In all scenarios, the chosen colorspace is avaliable through the uniform `currentColorSpace`.

+# Reversed Shadow Culling (Iris 1.6.6)

+Setting `shadow.culling = reversed` in shaders.properties will create an area around the player where geometry in the shadow pass will not be culled.
+Outside this area, geometry will be culled as if shadow culling was enabled.
+This "unculled" distance is controled with `const float voxelDistance`, and the culled distance is controlled as normal with `const float shadowDistance` (and cannot be lower than `voxelDistance`).
+This feature is intended for packs which utilize both voxelization and a shadow map.

 # Light Block Voxelization